FAQs

 Yes, you will need to purchase a Provincial Park Pass to get into Birds Hill Provincial Park if you are driving to the Festival.
 Provincial Park Passes MUST be purchased online (manitobaelicensing.ca), printed and displayed on the dashboard of your vehicle for the duration of your stay at the Festival.
 Provincial Park Passes are only valid for the licence plate(s) and dates listed.

 The West Gate, accessible from Hwy 59, opens at 7:00 AM on Wednesday.
-The Festival Campground and Quiet Campground box offices open at 8:00 AM on Wednesday morning.
+The Festival Campground box office open at 8:00 AM and Quiet Campground box office opens at 12:00 PM on Wednesday.
 For more details about campground arrivals on Wednesday morning visit the Festival Campground or Quiet Campground pages.

 No, sorry.
 It is very dangerous to be parked only a few feet away from highway traffic.
 Your safety and well-being throughout Folk Fest is a priority for us and this includes when you are on your way in.
 Please cooperate with us and the RCMP on this one and plan to arrive when we are ready to welcome you at 7:00 AM.
 That’s when the gate opens, no earlier.